DES Rental Assistance in Arizona: Eligibility, Benefits & What to Do Now

 Programs like the Emergency Rental Aid Program provided support.
 Legal help was available via azevictionhelp.org and clsaz.org.

 Residents of Maricopa, Pima, and Yuma counties were ineligible for DES ERAP but had access to local resources.
+If you live in one of these areas, the programs below may still offer active assistance or referrals.

 You could reach the Emergency Rental Assistance Program at 1-833-912-0878, operating Monday–Friday, 8:00 a.m.–5:00 p.m.